joshnatis/pgmutils/README.md

 # pgmutils
 Utilities for processing PGM images, for fun and for art.

+You can find sample PGM images to operate on in the `inputs/` directory.
+Note that these utilities are built to operate on uncompressed images.
+You can use ImageMagick's `convert` utility to decompress: `convert -compress none input.pgm output.pgm` (works with inputs of many file types).

 ## colorize
 Treats an input PGM image (which is black and white) and colorizes it according to a user-specified color palette.

+### Usage
 ```
 usage: colorize.py [-h] [-o] [-c  [...] | -f ] [-w] [-i] [-p PIXELATE] image